 Secure the boards with nails as you work, using a nail gun.

-Tip: Don't overnail.
+Editor's Tip: Don't overnail.
 Drive in only as many nails as you need to hold the piece of molding firmly against the wall.

-Prime walls and boards.
+Caulk all seams.
+Spackle nail holes and sand smooth.
+Then prime walls and boards.
 When dry, paint upper walls your desired color and paint lower walls and boards white.
 Let dry.